What are eye patches used for?

 Usually, this happens in young children whose visual systems are still developing.
-If left untreated, children can lose their vision in the weak eye and have a narrow field of vision all their lives.
+If left untreated, children can develop permanently impaired vision in the weak eye.
+This can result in decreased depth perception and narrower field of vision all their lives.

 SEE RELATED: Eye doctor Q & A about strabismus surgery

 How do I get my child to use an eye patch?